 - 4.3.1 A warranted MoL is required to administer all combat activities at Atlantian events.
 For the purposes of this policy only, an Atlantian event is defined as any event announced in The Acorn.
-Any combat activity, including tournaments, demos, war practices, and training at Universities or Collegiums, held at these events requires an MoL. - 4.3.1.1 Each event shall have an MoL-in-Charge who is responsible for filing a tournament report within 14 calendar days of the event. - 4.3.2 The MoL must ensure that each fighter checks in and completes the appropriate paperwork prior to entering the lists. - 4.3.3 The MoL shall prepare one report for each tournament held at an event.
-If you have three tournaments, the KMoL's office should receive three report forms. - 4.3.3.1 If a tournament is scheduled but does not occur or is started but not completed, the MoL should send a tournament report stating this fact and the reason, for example bad weather or lack of marshals. - 4.3.3.2 A copy of the tournament report shall be submitted to the seneschal of the sponsoring branch. - 4.3.4 Each month the KMoL will publish a list in The Acorn of overdue tournament reports.
-The MoL-in-Charge will have one month from the date of notification to submit the tournament report or contact the KMoL to resolve any problems. - 4.3.4.1 If at the end of the first month of past due notification, the MoL-in-Charge has not resolved the problem with the KMoL, the branch Seneschal will be responsible for locating and submitting the missing report or rectifying any issues with that report.
+Any combat activity, including tournaments, demos, war practices, and training at Universities or Collegiums, held at these events requires an MoL. - 4.3.1.1 Each event shall have an MoL-IC who is responsible for filing a tournament report within 14 calendar days of the event. - 4.3.2 The MoL must ensure that each fighter checks in and completes the appropriate paperwork prior to entering the lists. - 4.3.3 The MoL shall prepare at least one report for each discipline activity and day of an event.
+The MoL-IC may submit additional reports as needed.
+For example, if an event has an armored torchlight tourney on Friday night, two armored tourneys on Saturday, and a rapier tournament on Saturday, the DMOL's office should receive at least three reports: Friday night armored, Saturday armored, and Saturday Rapier. - 4.3.3.1 If a tournament is scheduled but does not occur or is started but not completed, the MoL should send a tournament report stating this fact and the reason, for example bad weather or lack of marshals. - 4.3.3.2 A copy of the tournament report shall be submitted to the seneschal of the sponsoring branch. - 4.3.4 Each month the KMoL will publish a list in The Acorn of overdue tournament reports.
+The MOL-IC will have one month from the date of notification to submit the tournament report or contact the KMoL to resolve any problems.

+- 4.3.4.1 If at the end of the first month of past due notification, the MoL-IC has not resolved the problem with the KMoL, the branch Seneschal will be responsible for locating and submitting the missing report or rectifying any issues with that report.
 The branch seneschal will have a second month to submit the missing report.
-The MoL-in-Charge will be suspended.

-- 4.3.4.2 At the end of two months, if the KMoL has not received the communication concerning the missing report, the branch sponsoring the event will be suspended from holding martial activities at events.
+The MoL-IC will be suspended. - 4.3.4.2 At the end of two months, if the KMoL has not received the communication concerning the missing report, the branch sponsoring the event will be suspended from holding martial activities at events.
 All authorizations and/or renewals processed at the event may be voided by the KMoL.
 An announcement will be placed in The Acorn concerning the status of the authorizations/renewals. - 4.3.4.2.1 This suspension of the branch will be permanent unless all issues can be resolved and a letter is received from the branch seneschal requesting that the branch be reinstated.
-The suspension of the MoL-in-Charge will be permanent unless all issues can be resolved with the KMoL. - 4.3.4.2.2 Branches that have been suspended will be barred from holding fighting events until they have resolved all issues surrounding the event or the KmoL has approved a substitute for a specific tournament/event.
-Branch suspensions will be published in The Acorn. - 4.3.5 It is recommended that all independent branches (such as Shires, Baronies, and Strongholds) and sub-branches (Cantons and Colleges) have an MOL if they wish to host fighting events.
+The suspension of the MoL-in-Charge will be permanent unless all issues can be resolved with the KMoL. - 4.3.4.2.2 Branches that have been suspended will be barred from holding fighting events until they have resolved all issues surrounding the event or the KMoL has approved a substitute for a specific tournament/event.
+Branch suspensions will be published in The Acorn. - 4.3.5 It is recommended that all independent branches (such as Shires, Baronies, and Strongholds) and sub-branches (Cantons and Colleges) have an MoL if they wish to host fighting events.